We place high importance on the relationship between school and home because the best outcomes are achieved when we all work together.

-- An extensive transition program for kindergarten children through our Bridges to School program and our formal transition sessions, which prepare the children, and their parents, for the big step of starting school.
+- A transition program for kindergarten children through our Bridges to School program and our formal transition session, which prepare the children, and their parents, for the big step of starting school.

 - Parent helpers in classrooms being a vital part of class programs.

 - 3-way conferences twice a year between parent/carer, student and teacher.

 - Parent-friendly report formats to better inform parents about their child’s progress.

 - Parents being encouraged to discuss issues with class teachers as they arise.

 - Tracking children’s progress and informing and consulting with parents if there are any problems.

 - Individual Education Plans (IEP) so parents and teachers can work together to assist children if they are having problems with learning or need extending.